Naaigal Jaakirathai: Critical reception

 The Hindu wrote, "You wouldn’t perhaps begrudge the makers their ‘influences’ if the result was a film we generally don't see a lot of, but Naaigal reneges on the promise of its first portions".
 Sify stated "Naaigal Jaakirathai is a film where the idea sounds good but falls short in execution.
 Shakti Soundar Rajan’s idea of making an investigation thriller along with the fun elements of a dog is laudable but what lacks in the film is detailing of characters".
-Behindwoods rated 2.75 out of 5 and stated "Giving so much importance to a dog over the hero, logical screenplay, duration of the film and a engaging climax are the positives of Naaigal Jaakirathai.
-This is arguably the only authentic dog based film after the well known Rama Narayan directed stories that had animals playing vital roles".

 Box office

 On 8 December 2014, Sreedhar Pillai from Sify reported that the film, made on a budget of ₹ 4 crores, had grossed ₹ 7.25 crores till then.
 Furthermore, the satellite rights were sold for ₹ 2.5 crores, making it a profitable venture for its producers.

 Sequel

 After the film became a commercial success, Shakti Soundar Rajan informed that he had plans to make a sequel to Naaigal Jaakirathai.
-It would feature Sibiraj and the dog, as well as the lead characters from the first part, and is scheduled to commence in 2020.
+It might feature Sibiraj and the dog, as well as the lead characters from the first part, and is scheduled to commence in 2020.